usmanUA/usmanUA/README.md

 A RESTful API built using Go, designed for high performance and scalability, with a focus on clean code practices.

 ### 9. [philosophers](https://github.com/usmanUA/42-philosophers)
-Multi-threaded simulation of famous dining philosoers problem in Go.
+Multi-threaded simulation of famous dining philosophers problem in Go.

 ## 🧠 What I’m Learning